TedHusted/awake/awake.md/awake.md

 Four OSSA software developers are gathered in a windowless conference room.
 The Pulse source code is displayed on the view screen.

-“Python uses automatic garbage collection and this core routine is too closely timed,” says the first developer.
+“Python uses automatic garbage collection.
+This core routine is too closely timed,” says the first developer.
 “Statistically, it should fail 20% of the time.”

 “And yet it doesn’t.”

 “Do we tell Marquez that Pulse has given us impossible code to review?” asks a third developer.

-The fourth developer asks, “Is there a place where we can run it?”
+The fourth developer asks, “Is there a place where we can run it?
+Do we have the model that goes with the code?”

-“Maybe in the Sentinel test environment.
+“Yes, we can access the model. — Maybe in the Sentinel test environment.
 Is there anything going on right now?”

 “Nothing special.
 We’d need authorization.”